 3. Reporting Language

 Reporting verbs and phrases are also useful when expressing stance, particularly when including sources as cited evidence within the body section of an essay.
 Verbs such as ‘report’, ‘question’ or ‘argue’ allow the writer to provide their own interpretation of the stance or argumentative strength of the source authors who conducted the original research.
 The following table therefore provides examples of some of the most useful reporting verbs split into their weak, neutral or strong evaluative categorisations.
-Our short three-lesson course on the topic of reporting verbs will naturally provide you with a more comprehensive list than is provided below – as well as instruction on each verb’s associated grammar and syntax.
+Our short three-chapter reader on the topic of reporting verbs will naturally provide you with a more comprehensive list than is provided below – as well as instruction on each verb’s associated grammar and syntax.

 4. Hedging Language

 Although some of the evaluative and modal vocabulary described previously may be considered a form of hedging language, there are still additional groups of words under this categorisation that may prove useful to an academic writer.
 The language of hedging offers an important way to demonstrate stance throughout an essay as such language not only shows degrees of certainty but also works to protect the writer from errors or inconsistencies in their opinions or judgements.
-Although our short course on hedging language provides a more comprehensive list, some of the most important stance-based language has been outlined in the table below:
+Although our short reader on hedging language provides a more comprehensive list, some of the most important stance-based language has been outlined in the table below: